Miss Polonia 2005

-Miss Polonia 2005 was the 31st Miss Polonia pageant, held on September 2, 2005.
+Miss Polonia 2005 was the 31st Miss Polonia pageant, held at the National Theatre in Warsaw, Poland, on September 2, 2005.

 The winner was Malwina Ratajczak of Opole and she represented Poland in Miss World 2005 and Miss Baltic Sea 2006.
 Top 5 finalist Marta Jakoniuk represented Poland Miss International 2006.
 Top 5 finalist Francys Mayela Barraza Sudnicka represented the country at both Miss Universe 2006 and Miss Earth 2006.